vmware-tanzu/projects-operator/README.md

 ### Development

-The following dependencies need to be installed in order to hack on marketplace:
+The following dependencies need to be installed in order to hack on the projects operator:

 * [Go](https://golang.org/doc/install)
   * [ginkgo](https://github.com/onsi/ginkgo)